Personal Injury Lawyers in Merrillville & Valparaiso

 - Whiplash: stretches the muscles in your neck and back; most often the result of rear-end collision

-- Head Injuries: high-speed collisions can cause a head to strike against steering
+- Head Injuries: high-speed collisions can cause a head to strike against steering wheels, dashboards or windows

 - Headaches, migraines